 Our Python script has been written in Python 3.8.2 but should work in most recent versions.
 In or to make things simple, we have kept the library requirements to a minimum.
-In this sample we are going to a CSV format to download the data so we include a library to help process the data that is returned by the API.
+In this sample we are going to use the CSV format to download the data so we include a library to help process the data that is returned by the API.

 Here’s the full list of import statements in our script

 import csv import codecs import urllib.request import sys

 Setting up the weather data input parameters

 The first part of our script sets up the parameters for the script to download the weather data and the second part retrieves the weather data.
 The weather data is retrieved using a RESTful weather API so we simply have to create a web query URL within the Python script and run it as a web query to retrieve the result data.

 The first part of the code sets up some parameters to customize the weather data that is retrieved.

 In the above code, we set up parameters. for the script.
 To keep this script simple, we’re hardcoded variables for the various parameters to help with readability.
 In production code, you may want to make these more dynamic.

 The first parameter is the location for which the weather data should be queried.
 This is in form of an address, partial address or latitude and longitude value (for example 35.46,-75.12).

 We then ask for the API Key which is provided when signing up for the API.
 You can access it by going to your Weather Data Account Page and copying it from your account details.

 Next, we can specify the date range of information we are interested in.
 The Weather API will automatically request historical or forecast data based on the date range requested.
 The code requests a start and end date in the form YYYY-MM-DD, for example 2020-03-26 is the 26th March, 2020.
 The format of the date is important for the weather API query.